Feyerabend/vm/README.md

 ideas and inner workings of virtual machines.
 They are solely intended for show of principles, and not for uses in any other way.

-[^1]: My best inspiration for the code of simple machines here comes from Bartosz Sypytowski: https://bartoszsypytkowski.com/simple-virtual-machine/ from whom I derived basically the code, even though some bugs were corrected and many more additions has been made.
+[^1]: My best inspiration for the code of simple machines *here* comes from Bartosz Sypytowski: https://bartoszsypytkowski.com/simple-virtual-machine/ from whom I derived basically the main code, even though some bugs were corrected and many more additions has been made.

 My interest in virtual machines started long time ago, first with *USCD Pascal* on the *Apple II* ...